-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness success than traditional schools.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Behavioral Support for Students with IEPs.
+As we are a school that is full inclusion and our reputation for our special education program has grown, we have increased the number of families who have students with IEPs that have enrolled in OSA.
+Being an art school, families hope their students will have greater success than traditional schools.
 This has led to an increase of students with IEPs that support behavioral needs.
 Our program has needed to expand to include more support for students with behavioral support needs.
-Scope: LEA-wide Schoolwide needs in special education.
+Scope: LEA-wide Schoolwide limited training and staff we have not had the full capacity to support the growing number of students with this need. hopefully see a reduction in disciplinary consequences as well as a shift in decrease of student behavior incidents for students with behavioral needs in special education.